hgmeza/devops-journey/kubernetes-micro-services/microservices/README.md

 Pretty cool!

-This is how the new `release2` version looks like (before, there was no traking, denoted by the red drawing, of the trucks).
+This is how the new `release2` version looks like (before there was no traking, denoted by the red drawing, of the trucks).

 <img src="./screenshots/2.png">